Planetary Hours Calculator for Today

 Today's 24 planetary hours, hour by hour

 Scroll up.
 The table shows every hour of your solar day, from sunrise to the next sunrise.
 Each row names the ruler, the start time, and the end time.
 The current hour is highlighted with a live countdown.
+If you are choosing whether to act right now, check the void of course moon calendar alongside this table so you know whether the Moon is actively applying or already between signs.

 Two things to notice.
 First, the hour lengths differ.
 Day hours (sunrise to sunset) and night hours (sunset to next sunrise) divide their respective intervals into twelve equal parts, but the daylight and nighttime rarely match.
 In New York on December 21, each day hour runs about 45 minutes while each night hour stretches to 75.
 Six months later, on June 21, the pattern flips.
 Hour lengths only line up with standard clock hours within a week of each equinox.